-Step 15 - Bedding and preparation
+Step 14 - Bedding and preparation

-Properly preparing your new brake pads before heavy use is extremely important.
-Please visit www.essex-parts.com/learning-center for detailed bedding information in both written and video format.
+Our GT3 kits are provided with discs that arrive burnished and ready to go.
+However, properly preparing new brake pads before heavy use is still extremely important.
+Please visit www.essexparts.com/learning-center for detailed bedding information in both written and video format.